Frequently asked questions on ZEISS Digital Lenses

 Competitors have already made various attempts to introduce products of this type.
 However, at ZEISS we have taken a totally different approach in the development of these lenses and have focused sharply on the challenges made by the digital world on our eyes.
 We have taken 2 primary factors into account:

-- Whilst we normally hold digital devices at around 11 inches from our eyes, we read a newspaper or book at a distance of about 16 inches.
+- Whilst we normally hold digital devices at around 30 centimetres from our eyes, we read a newspaper or book at a distance of about 40 cm.
 This shorter distance has now been incorporated in to the design of spectacle lenses for the very first time.

 - The new ZEISS Digital Lenses have been primarily developed for 30-to-45-year-olds who still have good vision in the intermediate and near ranges, but are already noticing an impairment in their visual comfort.